idsla/Scarlet-PETs/swift-pets-dev/federated_solution/README.md

 ```

 ## Privacy & Security Parameters Configuration
-JSON file `parameters.json` contains several **security and privacy parameters** that are essential for ensuring the strength and robustness of the privacy and security of our solution.
-These parameters have been carefully selected and tuned to provide strong encryption, secure communication, and reliable privacy protection for sensitive data.
-Below is a list of each parameter along with an explanation of its meaning:
+JSON file `parameters.json` contains several **security and privacy parameters**.
+The default values have been carefully selected to provide secure communication and reliable privacy protection for sensitive data.
+Below is a list of tuneable parameter:

 - **`public_key_size`**: Specifies the size of the RSA public key used for encrypting data.
-The larger the key size, the more difficult it is to crack the encryption, but larger key sizes can also increase computational overhead.
-- **`session_key_size`**: Determines the size of the symmetric session keys used for secure communication.
-The length of the session key impacts the security of the communication channel.
+- **`session_key_size`**: Specifies the size of the (AES) session keys, used for secure communication.
-- **`xor_key_size`**: Specifies the size of a random key that is securely computed by all bank clients by using secure XOR.
-This key is used to encrypt hashed account information, providing an additional layer of security to prevent unauthorized access to sensitive data.
+- **`xor_key_size`**: Specifies the size of the common (random) key that is securely computed by all bank clients (this key is used for the secure encoding of the sensitive data).
-- **`bf_error_rate`**: Represents the acceptable false positive rate for the Bloom filter.
-The false positive rate affects the accuracy of the filter and must be carefully balanced against its computational cost.
+- **`bf_error_rate`**: Specifies the acceptable false positive rate for the Bloom filter (the false positive rate affects the accuracy of the filter and must be carefully balanced against its computational cost).
-- **`prime`**: The largest prime number used for various cryptographic operations.
-The security of these operations relies heavily on the size and properties of the prime number used.
+- **`prime`**: A large prime number used for various cryptographic operations (the security of operations relies on the size and properties of the prime number used).
 - **`DP_epsilon`**: Specifies the level of privacy protection provided by the differential privacy mechanism used to protect sensitive features.